-During the financial year ended 31 March 2020, the Group's external revenue amounting to approximately HK\$1,476 million (2019: HK\$1,965 million) was generated from three (2019: four) major customers, each of which accounted for 10% or more of the Group's total external revenue.
-This revenue was attributable to both Consumer Electronics and Industrial and Commercial Electronics segments.
+During the financial year ended 31 March 2022, the Group's external revenue of approximately HK\$1,156 million (2021: HK\$1,686 million) was generated from three (2021: four) major customers, each of which accounted for 10% or more of the Group's total external revenue.
+These revenues were attributable to both Consumer Electronics and Industrial and Commercial Electronics segments.